mdn/content/files/en-us/web/api/htmltemplateelement/shadowrootclonable/index.md

 ## Examples

-This example demonstrates that the `shadowRootClonable` property reflects the `shadowrootclonable` initially reflects attribute of the `<template>` element, that the default value of the property is `false`, and that it can be set using `shadowRootClonable`.
+This example demonstrates that the `shadowRootClonable` property initially reflects the `shadowrootclonable` attribute of the `<template>` element, that the default value of the property is `false`, and that it can be set using `shadowRootClonable`.

 <!-- hidden logging and CSS blocks -->